Emma Bogue

 Prop Shop (Photojournalism)

-Lani, 23, is a skilled sculptor, mask maker and prop/costume designer who grew up on the gritty, creatively innovative, smog ridden landscape of south London.
+Lani, 23, is a skilled sculptor, mask maker and prop/costume designer who grew up on the gritty, creatively innovative, smog-ridden landscape of south London.
 He is also the love of my life.
 Since being introduced to Slipknot at the age of 12, Lani has been crafting custom masks and surpassing industry expectations beyond creative comprehension.
 He has worked with the likes of Sleep Token, Static Dress and Whitechapel as well as Gladiator 2 (2024) and Wicked: For Good (2025).
-This photo-essay takes place at his south Norwood workplace where when dusk falls, innovation arises.
-He is adding the final touches to a custom Yoda sculpt which will then go on to molding and casting it into a wearable mask.
+This photo essay takes place at his south Norwood workplace, where, when dusk falls, innovation rises.
+He is adding the final touches to a custom Yoda sculpt, which will then go on to moulding and being cast into a wearable mask.
 This is a wonky love letter to my ingenious Lani, a most talented man with a brilliant mind.